pondurupurnachandrarao-cmd/CPP_Programs/README.md

 19. Write a C++ program to find the factorial of a given number using a for loop.

 20. Write a C++ program to print every digit of a given number in reverse order using a while loop.

+21. Write a C++ program to find the maximum and minimum digits of a given number.